Voxel-Mesh Hybrid Representation for Real-Time View Synthesis: Related Work

 \subsection{Real-time view synthesis}

-NeRF~\cite{nerf} as a well-known technology for view synthesis, has been the focus of numerous endeavors aimed at enhancing its rendering speed while maintaining high-quality rendering.
+NeRF~\cite{nerf} as a well-known technology for view synthesis, has been the focus of numerous endeavors aimed at accelerating its rendering speed while maintaining high quality of rendered images.
 SNeRG~\cite{snerg} achieves fast rendering without CUDA, using sparse voxel representations and a compact neural network for deferred rendering.
 Plenoxels~\cite{plenoxels} and PlenOctrees~\cite{plenoctrees} expedite ray marching with sparse voxel representation, refining voxels near object surfaces.
 MERF~\cite{merf} enhances rendering speed and spatial occupancy by replacing pure voxel grids with a low-resolution voxel grid and a high-resolution triplane projection representation~\cite{eg3d}.
 These methods mostly excel on high-end GPUs, whereas real-time rendering on mobile devices still remains a challenge.